CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

 The use ``try`` and ``catch`` statements is generally avoided; we aim to throw an exception when the input to a function is wrong.
 Consider that code for use in a Mars rover should never crash even in unexcepted circumstances, whereas in CoSMoMVPA_ the code is aimed at analysis of neuroscience data, where getting correct results is very important (and knowing that something is wrong is important too).
 Some current exceptions are:

     + :ref:`cosmo_publish_run_scripts`, that builds the Matlab_ output from the scripts in ``examples/``.
 We don't want that function to crash if any of the scripts it is publishing crashes.
-    + :ref:`cosmo_classify_libsvm` and :ref:`cosmo_classify_matlabsvm`, that check whether the required externals are present if they fail, as that is a likely scenarion.
+    + :ref:`cosmo_classify_libsvm` and :ref:`cosmo_classify_matlabsvm`, that check whether the required externals are present if they fail, as that is a likely scenario.
 In that case, even though the error is caught initially, always a subsequent error is thrown.
     + :ref:`cosmo_searchlight`, which if an error is thrown by the `measure` function handle, prefixes the error message with the feature id that caused the error, and then throws a new error.